aquasecurity/trivy/CONTRIBUTING.md

 ```

 ### Documentation
-You can build the documents and view it at http://localhost:8000.
+You can build the documents as below and view it at http://localhost:8000.

 ```
 $ make mkdocs-serve